Siriusmart/youtube-tui/README.md

 - [URGENT] Replace the no-longer-going-to-compile `typemap` dependency with either a self implementation of it or a useable crate.
 > This has been urgent for over 2 years now, maybe the deprecation warnings aren't real, nothing ever happens.
-- Move some backend to use yt-dlp instead of entirely relying on Invidious, given the current state of events.
 - Git like command line to improve on `yt-dlp` - make changes to existing downloaded playlists instead of redownloading the entire thing.
 - Channel caching and bookmarking.
 - Selecting item on channel list moves focus to feed items.